Natchez, Mississippi: Education

 Natchez is home to Alcorn State University's Natchez Campus, which offers the School of Nursing, the School of Business, and graduate business programs.
-The School of Business offers Master of Business Administration (MBA) degree and other business classes from its Natchez campus.
+The School of Business offers a Master of Business Administration (MBA) degree and other business classes from its Natchez campus.
 The MBA program attracts students from a wide range of academic disciplines and preparation from the Southwest Mississippi area and beyond offering concentrations in general business, gaming management and hospitality management.
 Both schools in the Natchez campus provide skills which has enabled community students to have an important impact on the economic opportunities of people in Southwest Mississippi.

 Copiah-Lincoln Community College also operates a campus in Natchez.
 Adams County is in the district of Copiah–Lincoln Community College and has been since 1971.

 The city of Natchez and Adams County are in the boundary of one public school system, the Natchez-Adams School District.
 The district comprises ten schools.
 They are Susie B. West, Morgantown, Gilmer McLaurin, Joseph F. Frazier, Robert Lewis Magnet School, Natchez Freshman Academy, Natchez Early College@Co-Lin, Central Alternative School, Natchez High School, and Fallin Career and Technology Center.

-In Natchez, there are a number of private and parochial schools.
+In Natchez, there are some private and parochial schools.

 Adams County Christian School (ACCS) is also a PK-12 school in the city.
 Adams County Christian School was founded as a segregation academy and is a member of the Mississippi Association of Independent Schools (MAIS).
 Cathedral School is also a PK-12 school in the city.
 It is affiliated with the Roman Catholic St. Mary Basilica.
 Holy Family Catholic School, founded in 1890, is a PK-3 school affiliated with Holy Family Catholic Church.